Nopezal/PoroCYon.MCT/README.md

 (either the prefix -, --, / or no prefix can be used for the 'debug' argument)

-Edit & Continue does not always work in constructors of 'global types' (ModBase, ModWorld, ModInterface, ...) and the ModBase.OnLoad method.
+Edit &amp; Continue does not always work in constructors of 'global types' (ModBase, ModWorld, ModInterface, ...) and the ModBase.OnLoad method.

-## Invoke MCT Tools.exe
+## Invoke MCT Tools.exe <a id="mcttools"></a>

 The MCT Tools is a command-line program that has a custom built compiler and a mod decompiler.
 It can be invoked through CMD using the 'mct' command.